 Monitoring wells will be completed with 2-inch inside diameter flush threaded, 2-inch polyvinyl chloride (PVC) plug, well screen, and riser.
 The well screen will be up to 10 feet long and have 0.020-inch slots.
-The annular space between the borehole walls and the PVC materials will be filled with appropriately sized sand pack (No. 8-12 silica sand) to approximately 5 feet above the well screen.
-A bentonite seal of fine chips or pellets of approximately 5 feet will be placed above the filter pack.
-Bentonite grout will be used to backfill the hole to surface grade and will be placed via tremie pipe.
+The annular space between the borehole walls and the PVC materials will be filled with appropriately sized sand pack (No. 8-12 silica sand) to approximately 1 foot above the well screen.
+A bentonite seal of fine chips or pellets will be placed above the filter pack to ground surface.
 The top of the riser will be secured with a locking watertight cap.
 Each well will be completed with an above ground protective casing that will be locked once installation is complete.
 Monitoring well construction may be adjusted based on field observations.
 The planned well design is provided in Figure 3.